This Version Posted: June 26, 2020

 - Work from home if possible.
 Talk to your supervisor, manager, or employer about options.
 Cancel in-person business meetings.
 Instead, look at teleconferencing or video chat options.

-- Avoid visits to care facilities like long-term care homes, retirement homes, supportive housing, and hospices.
+- If you are sick, avoid visits to care facilities like long-term care homes, retirement homes, supportive housing, and hospices.
+Stay home and use Ontario’s online COVID-19 Screening Tool to see what additional care you may need.

 - For essential trips (like getting groceries), sanitize/wash your hands when entering or exiting building.
 Avoid long lineups.
 Use tap to pay instead of handling money.